 Text Classification Using Machine Learning

 The most straightforward solution that might come to mind is to find special words ( or ‘tokens’) either inside the URL or the actual webpage itself.
-Main pages are usually those with an empty path (like https://www.kompyte.com/), blog pages trend to be those with the words ‘blog’ or ‘news’ in any position of the URL ( for example https://www.kompyte.com/blog/) and pricing pages usually contain the ‘pricing’ token.
+Main pages are usually those with an empty path (like https://www.kompyte.com/), blog pages tend to be those with the words ‘blog’ or ‘news’ in any position of the URL ( for example https://www.kompyte.com/blog/) and pricing pages usually contain a ‘pricing’ token.

 Sounds like a simple, efficient and clean solution doesn’t it?
 Sadly, it is not.

-Obviously, we must present a solution that is both more general and self-sufficient so it’s able to classify URLs with minimum manual interaction.
+Obviously, we must present a solution that is both more general and self-sufficient so it’s able to classify URLs with minimal manual interaction.
 In our line of work, it is crystal clear that the extra time that will be needed to develop a more complex but automatic solution will eventually be worth our time and effort.